 The plot starts with 24 children who are in the military academy somewhere in the Pacific.
 They were heading home to the US with an airplane when they suddenly crash near a deserted island.
 The only adult which was the pilot is seriously injured.

-Luckily none of the children are injured, and they quickly find a nearby source of freshwater.
+Luckily none of the children are injured, and they quickly find a nearby source of fresh water.
 The older boys decide that they have to make a decision who will be their leader, after a “democratic” election between Ralph ( the normal one ) and Jack ( the sociopath ) which is eventually won by Jack.
-Jack as the newly appointed leader decides to take away one of the other kid’s glasses to use it for starting a fire to signal to potential rescuers.
+Jack as the newly appointed leader decides to take away one of the other kid’s glasses to use for starting a fire to signal to potential rescuers.

-The group was hunting and foraging and it was peace for a while, one day the pilot having a delirious episode walks off into the jungle.
-When the children approach the cave and they hear the sounds of agony made of the pilot and they think that a monster lives in the cave.
+The group was hunting and foraging and it was peaceful for a while, one day the pilot having a delirious episode walks off into the jungle.
+When the children approach the cave and they hear the sounds of agony made by the pilot and they think that a monster lives in the cave.
 One of the children sees the pilot but mistakes him for the monster and stabs him.
 After the following days, heated arguments are kindling between Jack and Ralph as Jack has left the permanent signaling fire unattended which a passing-by plane would have been able to see.

 One of the children finds a glow stick and decided to explore the cave, he there finds the body of the pilot.
 He rushes out of the cave flailing the glowstick and running towards the others, but one of the other children confuses him with the monster and stabs him to death.
 Ralph is extremely upset by this and he and his friend called “Piggy” are confronting Jack’s “people” when one of them dislodges a boulder which ends up killing Piggy.